gdnsd/gdnsd/README.md

 The primary target platform is modern x86_64 Linux.
 The code also compiles and works fine on MacOS X.  In theory, it should be portable to any reasonably-modern POSIXy platform with a good C99 compiler.
 Several releases ago I spent some effort testing that it did in fact compile, pass tests, and operate correctly at runtime on a number of *BSDs, OpenSolaris w/ Sun's compiler, and even an embedded Linux router with a big-endian MIPS CPU.
 YMMV on such targets with the modern codebase as I only regularly test Linux and Mac targets, but clean portability patches are always welcome.
 There's a FreeBSD port at: http://portsmon.freebsd.org/portoverview.py?category=dns&portname=gdnsd

+## Building From Source

+In general, this is a standard autoconf-style project: ./configure && make check && sudo make install

+If your starting point is a tarball download, the following prerequisites apply:

+* A basically functional POSIX build environment with a C99 compiler
+* libev headers and libraries, version 4.x: distro pkg or http://software.schmorp.de/pkg/libev.html

+The following are optional, but generally recommended:

+* liburcu aka userspace-rcu headers and libraries.
+Use distro pkg or http://lttng.org/urcu/
+* libcap headers and libraries on Linux hosts (use distro pkg generally)

+The following have no real effect on the build or runtime, but are required in order to run the testsuite:

+* Perl 5.8.1 or higher
+* Perl modules: Net::DNS 0.63+, LWP 5.805+, Socket6, IO::Socket::INET6

+If working directly from a git clone rather than a tarball, you'll also need a full suite of the latest autoconf/automake/libtool (start with the "autoreconf" command to generate an initial ./configure), as well as a working copy of Ragel: http://www.complang.org/ragel/

 ## Release Numbering and Policy

 All modern gdnsd release numbers take the form X.Y.Z.
 X hasn't been incremented from 1 yet, but I imagine it will take a pretty significant re-design or a huge set of feature changes to warrant it.
 Y increments on major feature releases.
 Only even-numbered Y's are stable releases, with the odd numbers between reserved for development feature previews of unstable code leading towards the next even-numbered stable series.
 New feature series often break backwards compatibility in some way or other.
 Z increments for minor patches.